-DNA is the building blocks of our bodies.
+DNA is the building block of our bodies.
 Our DNA is a mixture of our mother and father’s DNA.
 Has anyone ever told you that you have your father’s nose or your mother’s eyes?
 DNA affects everything from our skin and hair color to our height and shoe size, but can it also affect how brilliant of a smile we have?

 Having straight, white teeth and a bright smile can boost your confidence and self-esteem.
 If you’re doing everything you can to maintain good oral health but still feel like there are issues you can’t overcome, it could be due to your genetics.